Once the nation that led Africa's battle against HIV and AIDS, Uganda has made two key moves to criminalize those living with disease.

 The incident involving the nurse occurred at Victoria Medical Centre in Kampala.
 According to the statement, 64-year-old Rosemary Namubiru washed and bandaged her pricked finger afterward.
 Then she returned to the 2-year-old child and administered an injection.

 It is not clear whether she used the same needle with which she pricked her own finger, but Gallant said that is not the issue.

 “This kind of criminalization, legally and in the press, no matter what the outcome of the case, she is in big trouble because of the publicity that has occurred," he said.
 "It's just a disaster for her personally.”

 The child tested HIV-negative.

-According to the U.S. Centers for Disease Control and Prevention (CDC), 99.7 of needlestick exposures to HIV-positive blood do not result in infection.
+(CDC), 99.7 of needlestick exposures to HIV-positive blood do not result in infection.
 Given that the woman was on medication to prevent the spread of HIV, the likelihood may be even less.

 Gallant said that the case also sets a dangerous precedent.
 Given the prevalence of HIV in sub-Saharan Africa, there are many HIV-positive health care workers.
 Two out of every 25 people in Uganda have HIV, according to UNAIDS.

 Homophobia Running Rampant

 Between the two incidents, the prospect of HIV-positive refugees fleeing to other nations is real, Gallant said.

 “This will drive people away from health care," he said.
 "Uganda at one time had a more enlightened government and was a model in terms of HIV prevention, and now they're turning 180 degrees in the opposite direction.”